trentlarson/endorser-docs/source/transactions.rst

     "@context": "https://schema.org",
     "@type": "Offer",
     "offeredBy": "did:ethr:0x111c4aCD2B13e26137221AC86c2c23730c9A315A",
-    "description": "Regular progress, including time for coding and networking", "availabilityStarts": "2022-07",
+    "availabilityStarts": "2022-07",
     "availabilityEnds": "2023-03",
+    "itemOffered": {
+      "@type": "CreativeWork",
+      "description": "Time for coding on...",
+      "isPartOf": {
+        "@type": "PlanAction",
-    "isPartOf": { "@type": "PlanAction", "identifier": "..." }
+        "identifier": "..."
+      }
+    },
     "includesObject": { "@type": "TypeAndQuantityNode", "amountOfThisGood": 2, "unitCode": "HUR" },
+    "minOtherOffers": 3,
+    "minOtherOfferAmounts": { "@type": "TypeAndQuantityNode", "amountOfThisGood": 5, "unitCode": "HUR" }
   }

-Note that "isPartOf" is not an official property of the Offer spec; it's typically a property of CreativeWork.
-Other similar properties are "result" and "serviceOutput" and "seeks" and "potentialAction"

 - "Watch" says that something was seen.
 Technically: `schema.org "WatchAction" <https://schema.org/WatchAction>`_

 - "Agree" says that the user concurs with some other assertion.
 Technically: `schema.org "AgreeAction" <https://schema.org/AgreeAction>`_

 - "Accept" signals that someone accepts some contract or pledge.
 (This could be used to state alignment to terms for a later transfer.
 This is different from "Agree" because it signals a commitment, eg. to a policy or proposal.
 See `schema.org <https://schema.org/>`_ for concrete definitions.)
 Technically: `schema.org "AcceptAction" <https://schema.org/AcceptAction>`_

   - There is also a "Take" to show that something has been received or redeemed, which is the opposite of "Give"; however, in these applications, a recipient shows fulfilment of a previous "Give" action with an "AgreeAction" where the 'object' has the originating "Give" action (or 'identifier').
 Technically: `schema.org "TakeAction" <https://schema.org/TakeAction>`_.

   - There is also `"Send" <https://schema.org/SendAction>`_ and `"Receive" <https://schema.org/ReceiveAction>`_ to signify that an 'object' has been transported, but they don't indicate any transfer of ownership (and are not used in these applications).

 Hopefully it's clear how to apply those assertions to the scenarios above: